RoyalZSoftware/adventskalender/when-to-start-versioninig.md

-# When to start versioning?
+# When to start versioning
-Last post was about SemVer.
-But when do you really start versioning a software?
-With this piece I want to show you my approach.

-There is something called rapid development.
-The initial versions for this phase start with a `0` major version (`0.X.X`)
+This was probably the most interesting question I had back then, when I wasn't used to it.

+## When to start
+Obviously: Starting right away with the correct SemVer scheme would leave you with Version `83.3.0` after a few months of development.
+The actual problem we are looking at, is that the `API` is not stable at the beginning.
+That's where the term `rapid development` enters the room.

+### Rapid development phase
+In the rapid development phase of a project, nothing is stable.
+Breaking changes can be introduced every once in a while and there is no guarantee that the client code written yesterday, will work tomorrow.

+### Key takeaway: Start after rapid development
 It only makes sense to version, once the software is somewhat stable.
-That means, if you are working on the first thousand lines of code, it might not be sinnvoll to create a version from there on.
+That means, if you are working on the first thousand lines of code, it might not make sense to create a version from there on.

-Just because the interfaces are most likely to change.
+### Real world example

-I have worked on royalzsoftware/royal-data-ts and documented breaking changes in the changelog.md
+I have worked on `royalzsoftware/royal-data-ts` and documented breaking changes in the `CHANGELOG.md`.

-I just released versions, because I had a client project where I implemented it.
+The only real reason why I started versioning early on, was because I had a client project, where I wanted to implement it.

 ## Signalizing the stable API
-You can signal your clients, that your API is stable, by incrementing the MAJOR version to `1` and announce it with this.
+It is convention to release version `1.0.0` once the `API` is stable.
+You would use `0.X.X` for the rapid development phase.

 ## Conclusion
-You're taking a step in the right direction by looking for ways to use SEMVER.
+Great that you've read this short post.
+With that you're taking a step in the right direction of versioning your software properly.
+Key takeaway: Start versioning once your API is stable.